Shizuka Arakawa: Post-competitive career

 Arakawa retired after her Olympic victory.
-She continued to skate in ice shows and is a regular skating commentator on Japanese television.
+She continued to skate in ice shows.
 She competed at the 2006 Ice Wars on the World team.
 She also produces her own show, Friends on Ice, and is a recurring cast member at Fantasy on Ice, where she performed with Mai Kuraki to the charity song "Anata ga Irukara" in 2011 amongst others.
 Arakawa also does choreography.